QuinneL/hack-the-journey/README.md

 top recommended events list is created using the knapsack algorithm, which takes user's hobbies, time, and budget into consideration.

-We also output other recommendations that don't fit into user preferences as well as top recommended events list.
+We also output other recommendations that don't fit into user preferences and schedule as well as top recommended events list.